 A polling firm is making a circle graph to illustrate the results of their recent poll of voters about the upcoming mayoral election.
 25% of voters support Kendra Willard; 20% support Steve Jacobson; 15% support Amber Tarkington; and 10% support Harry Fink.
 The remaining voters either expressed no preference or supported other candidates.
 These voters will be grouped together into the category “Other Response.”
 What will be the degree measure of the Other Response sector?

 Though this might seem intimidating because it’s a word problem, notice how easy that math involved is!
 All we have to do is add up the percentages for the supporters of the various named candidates: 25% + 20% + 15% + 10% = 70%.
-The correct answer is (E).
+This means that the Other Responses sector must represent the remaining 30%.
+Here’s the tricky part: since the question is looking for the degree measure of this portion, 30% of 360 degrees in a circle is 108 degrees.
+The correct answer is choice three, 108.

 Here’s a slightly more challenging question: